Climate Change Statement Review

 The results of the workshop were presented at the Feb.
 7 POPA meeting.
 During POPA’s June 6 meeting, an initial draft of the statement was proposed.
 On Oct.
 10, POPA reported out a draft statement for consideration by the APS.

-The APS Council will review the statement in November, followed by the APS Executive Board.
+The APS Council will review the statement in November, followed by the APS Board of Directors.
 Consistent with APS by-laws, all APS members will be given an opportunity to review the statement and provide input during a comment period.
 The Climate Change Statement Review is a deliberative process.
 As a membership organization of more than 50,000 physicists, APS adheres to rigorous scientific standards in developing all its statements.